jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Cassius.md

 Feels comfortable in any form they choose to keep, switches between sex/gender and names fluidly

 ## Relationships
-- 'Entangled' with [[Dunspero Beaumont]], a relationship that was presumably frowned upon by her father [[Oswald Beaumont]], as he sent Cassius to [[Ironford Prison]] and requested that [[Gunner Ironford]] kill him once he arrive.
+- 'Entangled' with Dunspero Beaumont, a relationship that was presumably frowned upon by her father Oswald Beaumont, as he sent Cassius to [[Ironford Prison]] and requested that [[Gunner Ironford]] kill him once he arrive.
 - Parents, [[Zariah and Anelia Manath]], they are performers, happy to be on the road and spend time together; generally supportive of Cassius and came to [[New Calim]] out of concern for him
-	- His mother expressed disappointment to hear how blithely Cassius mentioned killing [[Oswald Beaumont]]
+	- His mother expressed disappointment to hear how blithely Cassius mentioned killing Oswald Beaumont
-- Adopted sister, Chalice, doesn't really talk to her
+- Adopted sister, Chalice, who he doesn't really talk to

 ## Secrets from the group